 - 6 cups vegetable broth

-- brown rice, optional
+- brown or white rice, for serving

-- cilantro or parsley, optional
+- chopped cilantro or parsley, optional

 Do you have any favorite New Year's traditions?